Atlantic Salmon vs. Alaskan Salmon: Which One is Better?

 On the other hand, Atlantic salmon offers a milder, softer texture and a more delicate flavor.
 It's often described as buttery and less fishy, making it ideal for those who prefer a more subtle taste.
 This flavor is mainly due to its grain-based diet, which lacks the nutrient-dense, ocean-based foods that give wild salmon its distinctive flavor.

-Atlantic salmon is often the go-to choice if you love dishes like salmon sashimi or smoked salmon.
+Atlantic salmon is often the go-to choice if you love salmon sashimi or smoked salmon.
 It's readily available year-round and maintains a consistent, high-quality standard due to its farm-raised nature.

 Which Is More Sustainable: Atlantic or Alaskan Salmon?